Understanding Payout Rates At Slot Machines

 Slot Machine Payout Rate – Truth Number 1

 A slot machine, including online slots, is never "due to hit".
-The payback % and win frequency can only be calculated in the long term.
+The payback % and win frequency can only be measured in the long term.

 Slot Machine Payout Rate – Truth Number 2